-Luckily, we have common aspects we can use to identify a good habit.
-Now i want you to take pen and paper and write down all these points.
-Before starting a new habit, go one by one.
+Go one by one.
 If all questions are answered with a YES, then you are good to go.
-If, instead, there are some negative answers, try to change that habit slightly to convert the NO into a YES.
+If there are some negative answers, try to change that habit to convert the NO into a YES.

 (During the step-guide we'll refer to the same example to follow the flow of the step-guide on live.
 The example will be "Working out in the morning")

-Instead, start your habit by doing a single small action.
-This will not only give you a first insight of how your habit will fit in your life, but it will also make it so easy that you can't say no.
+Start your habit by doing a single small action.
+This will give you a first insight of how your habit will fit in your life, and it will also make it so easy that you can't say no.

 Set an alarm at 6:30am and go for 15min in the treadmill.